-Welcome to our New Jersey dental practice.
+Welcome to our Monmouth and Ocean County dental practices!
 We look forward to providing you with exceptional dental service, outstanding care and superior results.
-Your initial appointment with your local dentist will include reviewing your medical and dental history.
+Your initial appointment with our dental team will include reviewing your medical and dental history.

-- Please download and complete the patient registration form for the office you are visiting, and bring this with you to your first visit.
+- Please select the office you will be visiting and complete the on-line patient registration form before your first visit.
 The security and privacy of your personal data is one of our primary concerns and we have taken every precaution to protect it.

 - If you have medical or dental insurance, please bring the necessary cards and/or completed forms, as well as any x-rays if applicable.

 IMPORTANT: All patients under age 18 must be accompanied by a parent or guardian.

 In order to provide our patients with the best dental care possible, our entire team follows procedures recommended by several federal agencies: the Occupational Safety & Health Administration (OSHA), the Environmental Protection Agency (EPA) and the Centers for Disease Control (CDC).
 Some of these measures include:

 - Sterilization of all equipment before every use

 - Disinfectant hand soap

 - Chemical disinfection of countertops and surfaces